 Engagement activity Description Stakeholders Timing Briefing paper Communication to Minster, Premier and Cabinet about the regional planning process.
 Planning Minster, Premier and Cabinet Ongoing as required Identify stakeholders and plan engagement activities Make direct contact with key stakeholders that have a strong community connection to identify stakeholders to participate in workshops as well as appropriate workshop locations and promotion methods.
-Councils, LGA, RDA, Agencies September 2022 Webpage and fact sheet Establish a project webpage and fact sheet that provides information about the KI regional planning process including what the plan is, how it will be prepared, at what stages consultation will occur and with whom.
+Councils, LGA, RDA, Agencies September 2022 Webpage and fact sheet Establish a project webpage and fact sheet that provides information about the Far North regional planning process including what the plan is, how it will be prepared, at what stages consultation will occur and with whom.
 The webpage can be linked to by other stakeholders assisting with promotion (e.g. council).
 The factsheet can be shared to stakeholders when invitations etc are sent.
 All October 2022 Letter Advise Members of Parliament of the regional planning process and opportunities to get involved.
 State and Federal Members of Parliament October 2022 Agency Reference Group meetings Quarterly meetings.
-Provide information on the regional planning process, gather information and test ideas. - September 2022 Local Government Regional Planning Committee meeting Provide information about the regional planning process (e.g. presentation and factsheet) at a committee meeting.
-Local Government regional planning Committee October 2022 Workshop preparation Prepare a consistent invitation, running sheet and lines of enquiry prepared for all face to face and online workshops. - October 2022 Regional face to face workshops Deliver face to face workshop(s) in the region, inviting councils, LGA, RDA, Landscape Board, Locally based services, As listed November 2022
+Provide information on the regional planning process, gather information and test ideas.
+September 2022 Local Government Regional Planning Committee meeting Provide information and seek feedback about the regional planning process) at a committee meeting.
+Local Government Regional Planning Committee October 2022 Workshop preparation Prepare a consistent invitation, running sheet and lines of enquiry prepared for all face to face and online workshops. - October 2022 Regional workshops Deliver a workshop in the region inviting councils, LGA, RDA, Landscape Board, Local Services, locally based associations, As listed November 2022

-Engagement activity Description Stakeholders Timing associations, community groups, business and industry groups.
+Engagement activity Description Stakeholders Timing community groups, business and industry groups.
+Potential for an online workshop given the size of the region and practicalities in enabling in-person attendance.
 State-wide workshop(s) Deliver workshop(s) with Adelaide-based organisations and industry groups that have a state-wide focus to provide input into all regions at one event.
 Could be held as a single large forum or over a number of workshops.
 Peak Planning Bodies, Utilities, Peak Industry Groups November 2022 State agency face to face workshop(s) Deliver a face-to-face workshop(s) with State Government Agencies to provide input into the vision and priorities for all regions.
 State Agencies Nov to Dec.
 2022 Online survey Prepare online survey for community, businesses and those not able to attend workshops.
 This could include use of social pinpoint to map ideas.
 Community and stakeholders November 2022 First Nations engagement Tailored.
 TBD.
-Commissioner for Aboriginal Engagement (SA) First Nations Commissioner (SA) Indigenous Leaders November 22 ongoing Community Representative Group (TBC) Potential to establish a group of community representatives from a variety of backgrounds (employment industries, ages etc) to provide input into the regional plan and advocate for involvement of the broader community.
+Commissioner for Aboriginal Engagement (SA) First Nations Commissioner (SA) Indigenous Leaders November ongoing Community Representative Group (TBC) Potential to establish a group of community representatives from a variety of backgrounds (employment industries, ages etc) to provide input into the regional plan and advocate for involvement of the broader community.
 Seek nominations from participants at community and business visioning workshop.
 Selected community and business members October 2022 ongoing Engagement summary report Prepare a report that summarises the engagement undertaken and key themes of feedback received.
-All December 2022 Close the loop messaging Update the project web page and send an email to participants with a link to the engagement summary report and to communicate the next steps in the project All December 2022
+All December 2022 Close the loop messaging Update the project web page and send an email to participants with a link to the engagement summary report and to communicate the next steps in the project.
+All December 2022